Partial Resolutions of Affine Symplectic Singularities: Deformation Theory and Prorepresentability

 given by mapping a morphism to its formal completion is a bijection.
 Thus we can algebraicize the map $\hat{\cY} \rightarrow \hat{\cX}'_B$ to a map $\cY_B \rightarrow \cX'_B$.
 Finally, base changing the map $\Spec(B) \rightarrow \Spec(A)$ clearly algebraicizes $\hat{\cX}'_B \rightarrow \hat{\cX}'$ to a map $\cX'_B \rightarrow \cX'_{A'}$.
 Thus we obtain the following diagram of schemes, where we also define $\pi_B := \pi'_B \circ \rho_B$.

 The next step is to use the tools from \cite[Appendix A]{NaFlops} to further algebraicize the above diagram to a new diagram where we have replaced the rings with the subrings generated by $\C^*$-eigenvalues.
 We recall from \cite[p.
-32]{NaFlops} that $R_Y \cong \C[[t_i, ..., t_m]]$, where each of the $t_i$ are $\C^*$-eigenvalues of the same weight.
+32]{NaFlops} that $R_Y \cong \C[[t_i, ..., t_m]]$, where each of the $t_i$ are $\C^*$-eigenvalues of the same positive weight (in fact, the weight $d$ of the symplectic form on $X$).
 Thus we can apply \cite[A.2]{NaFlops} to $R_Y$, as well as $R_X$ and $R_{X'}$ since they are subrings of $R_Y$.
-In particular since $R_Y$ is the ring of functions of the formal neighborhood of zero in $\pd_Y(\C[\epsilon])$, \cite[A.2]{NaFlops} lets us recover $\pd_Y(\C[\epsilon])$ as the spectrum of the subring of $R_Y$ generated by $\C^*$-eigenvalues.
+In particular, since $R_Y$ is the ring of functions of the formal neighborhood of zero in $\pd_Y(\C[\epsilon])$, \cite[A.2]{NaFlops} lets us recover $\pd_Y(\C[\epsilon])$ as the spectrum of the subring of $R_Y$ generated by $\C^*$-eigenvalues.
 Applying the same argument to $R_X$ and $R_{X'}$ we algebraicize the right column of diagram \eqref{HalfAlg} to a sequence of maps

 which are also finite and surjective by \cite[A.4]{NaFlops}.

 Similarly, we can algebraicize the second column of diagram \eqref{HalfAlg} on the right by replacing $B$, $A'$, and $A$ by their subrings generated by $\C^*$-eigenvalues, which we will denote $T$, $S'$, and $S$ respectively.
 Since the maps $\rho_{A'}$, $\rho_B$, and $\pi_B$ are projective maps to affine schemes, we can apply the argument of \cite[A.5]{NaFlops} to algebraicize them.
 In order to algebraicize the map $\cY_B \rightarrow \cX'_B$, what we do is we show that since it is projective, $\cY_B$ and $\cX'_B$ have compatible line bundles.
 This allows us to carry out the procedure in \cite[A.5]{NaFlops} simultaneously for both spaces.
 We explain this in more detail below.